DOORWAY INTO LIGHT

 TO CREATE A COMMUNITY OF CARING

-that includes A Guest House for the Dying, and The Maui School for Conscious Living and Dying, a training ground for caregivers to the dying, integrating Hawaiian and indigenous values.
+that includes A Guest House for the Dying, and The Maui School of Awakened Living and Dying; a training ground for caregivers to the dying, integrating Hawaiian and indigenous values with best care practices.

 a visitor educational center, businesses and other income streams